biotite-dev/gecos/doc/intro.rst

 When the value is ``0``, low contrast schemes are not penalized.
 The higher the value, the more the symbols are driven to the edges of the color space.
-However, the magnitude of the value required to obtain a certain effect is strongly dependent on the size of the alphabet and the substitution matrix.
-Thus, a bit of experimentation is necessary to find an optimal value for this option.
+A bit of experimentation is necessary to find an optimal value for this option.
 The following example creates a high contrast color scheme:

 .. code-block:: console

-   $ gecos --contrast 100 --lmin 60 --lmax 75 -f high_contrast_scheme.json
+   $ gecos --contrast 2000 --lmin 60 --lmax 75 -f high_contrast_scheme.json

 .. image:: /plots/high_contrast_scheme_alignment.png